wpkelso/notes/Set.md

 tags: [mathematics]
 ---
 ## Mathematics
-In mathematics, a set is a collection of objects (numbers, other sets, etc.) that are related
+In mathematics, a set is a collection of objects (numbers, other sets, etc.) that are related.

 ### Set Operations